 Dramatic Differences in Children's Home Life and Health Mean That Schools Can't Do It Alone ublic discourse about education pays great attention to the stubborn persistence of an achievement gap between poor and minority students and their wealthier white peers-and public schools come under great criticism for their apparent inability to close that gap.
 Some of this criticism may be justified.
 But there is more to the story than school reform.
 No society can realistically expect schools alone to abolish inequality.
-If students come to school in unequal circumstances, they will largely, though not entirely, leave
+If students come to school in unequal circumstances, they will largely, though not entirely, leave school with unequal skills and abilities, in both cognitive and noncognitive domains.
+This is not a reason for educators to throw up their hands.
+Rather, in addition to efforts to improve school practices, educators, along with community partners, should exercise their own rights and responsibilities as citizens to participate in redressing the inequalities with which children come to school.

-By RICHARD ROTHSTEIN
+BY RICHARD ROTHSTEIN